rednafi/rednafi.com/content/misc/docker_mount.md

 ## Tmpfs mounts

-Tmpfs mounts store data in the host's memory, not on disk.
+Tmpfs mounts[^3] store data in the host's memory, not on disk.
 This makes them ideal for temporary storage that doesn’t need to persist after the container stops.
 They’re great for things like caches or scratch space.